cheshire-cat-ai/docs/mkdocs/plugins/endpoints.md

 # &#x1f310; Custom Endpoints

 Custom endpoints allow you to extend the REST API offered by the Cat.
-All endpoints are documented direclty on your installation under [`localhost:1865/docs`](http://localhost:1865/docs), with usage examples and a playground to try them out.
+All endpoints are documented directly on your installation under [`localhost:1865/docs`](http://localhost:1865/docs), with usage examples and a playground to try them out.

 ## How to add a custom endpoint